Quantitative Analytics interview prep.

 6. What's your read on our trading book and modelling stack?

-7. How do you think the firm manages model risk + market risk?
+7. How do you think this firm manages model risk + market risk?

 8. Walk me through how you'd build a hub-price forecast for the sector - power, gas, or LNG - over the next 12-24 months.